Equal Pension Day in Lower Austria: Significantly fewer pensions for women and much delayed inflation adjustment

 ÖGB Lower Austria women’s chairperson Didem Strebinger points out that long part-time work for women has a particularly negative effect on pensions.
 Because with the pension account introduced in 2005, it is no longer the best 15 years that count, but the average.
 “We must give women the opportunity to decide for themselves how long and to what extent they want to work part-time.
 We can only do that with the right to an educational place for children from the age of one!” says Strebinger.
 And the care work must be divided fairly between women and men.
 “It cannot be that it is still the women who naturally take on the care of the children, the household and later the care of the parents and then look through their fingers when they retire!”

 ÖGB Lower Austria Pensioners Chairman Johann Palkovic addresses the importance of partial retirement.
 “The right to partial retirement is an elementary one!
-In jobs that are physically or mentally very demanding, people in their mid-50s can no longer perform as well as they could in their mid-20s.
+In jobs that are physically or mentally very demanding, people in their mid-50s can no longer perform as well as they might in their mid-20s.
 They need to be able to take partial retirement.
 The blocked form of partial retirement must also be retained.
 It is often the only option for people who work shifts.”

 Palkovic also calls on companies to fulfill their duty of care for their employees.
 “It is not acceptable that productivity and the pace of work keep increasing – at the expense of the health of the working people!
 Health promotion and more consideration for the employees are required here.”